-AND...We will also help Barn Cats..
+AND...We will also help feral

-These are animals that fend for themselves in barns
+These are animals that fend for themselves in

-not get out of hand.
+their numbers do not get out of hand.
 Barn Cats

 cut down on wasted grain and other rodent

 destruction, a win-win situation for all!!
 If you

-The key to the problem of abandoned animals, unwanted litters of
+The key to the problem of abandoned animals, unwanted litters of helpless

-is something we should all try to find....We have started an organization to be part of the
+should all try to find....We have started an organization to be part of the

 solution.
 We are a Georgia Non-Profit Corporation and a Federal tax exempt

 501 (c) 3.
 We applied for our tax exempt status ten months ago and now

 have our official recognition letter!
 We are located in the small rural farming

 community of Girard Georgia.
 We are committed to stopping so many

-un-wanted litters and getting our "out-of-control" animal population
+un-wanted litters and getting our "out-of-control" animal population under

-deductible monetary donation by donating through PayPal, or directly to Luv 4 Paws Fund via
+donation by donating through PayPal, or directly to Luv 4 Paws Fund via

-mail....Click Here for our mailing
+mail....Click Here for our mailing address.

 Until one has loved an